tsamsonov/supplementary-contours/README.md

 Example digital elevation models are contained in DEM.zip archive available from this repository.

-(c) Timofey Samsonov, Lomonosov Moscow State University, Faculty of Geography, 2018
+(c) Timofey Samsonov, Lomonosov MSU Faculty of Geography, 2018